CDLUC3/mrt-doc/design/object-reset/prune.md

 ## Review the correction in the Merritt UI
 - The Merritt Object API could add a JSON array of "prune candidates" from prior versions

-## Apply a Merritt PRUNE transaction
+## Ingest: Apply a Merritt PRUNE transaction
 - Submit this through ingest with no payload
 - ### Question: what does this transaction look like for ingest?
 - ### Question: what happens if we enable more than one pruning algorithm?

+## Storage: Apply Prune Algorithm

 ### Prune Alororithm 1: Prune any pathname ("fileid") not in the current version
 - prune any pathname ("file id") that has not been pulled forward to the current version